netzbandit/YAMPF/README.md

 ### What if I want to use a database?

-yasp-mf also includes a very simple way to access data stored in a mysql database called sppo (self-persistent php objects).
+YAMPF also includes a very simple way to access data stored in a mysql database called sppo (self-persistent php objects).
 To use this functionallity, change the setting _USE_DB_ (in config/config.php) to _true_ and add your db connection data to the config.